Ridgewood Estate Planning Attorneys

 An estate plan can be simple or complex, basic or elaborate.
 Whatever the shape and form of the plan, it can provide for your loved ones and give you peace of mind.

-At the law firm of Michael A. Manna & Associates, our Ridgewood estate planning attorneys create estate plans for people in all walks of life.
+At the law firm of The Manna Helmy Law Group, our Ridgewood estate planning lawyers create estate plans for people in all walks of life.
 We are highly experienced in this area and understand the many creative uses of estate documents and vehicles.
-Don’t hesitate to contact us if you need an estate planning attorney in Allendale, Fair Lawn, Ramsey, & Ridgewood, Glen Rock, Midland Park, Paramus, Upper Saddle River, Waldwick, Wyckoff, NJ or the surrounding areas.

 Our firm provides a full range of estate planning services including: